If Jesus calls His followers to be “peacemakers,” then how could a Christian Cabinet Member or Congressman support the idea of going to war?

 Will the good results stemming from the success of the war objectives be greater than the losses that will inevitably occur from pursuing the war?
 Luke 14:28 speaks to this principle:

-Even though God states that governments are to carry the sword…. to avenge wrath upon the one who practices evil, it doesn’t always follow that the good achieved by avenging the evil is outweighed by the additional harm that could result to innocent bystanders.
+Even though God states that governments are to bear the sword … as avenger who brings wrath on the one who practices evil, it doesn’t always follow that the good achieved by avenging the evil is outweighed by the additional harm that could result to innocent bystanders.
 Perhaps the proportionality of results will increase with patience or further creativity manifest in the timing or type of war utilized.
-Such considerations going into war are certainly undergirded by Scripture in order to correctly ascertain God’s will in the decision.
-Using ISIS as an example, if cutting off their supply lines have greater proportional results, is it wiser to do that than it is to attempt to fight an embedded enemy?
-One need calculate and weigh the costs and benefits of his war strategy before waging it.
+Such considerations going into war are certainly undergirded by Scripture to correctly ascertain God’s will in the decision.
+Using Russia as an example, if cutting off their supply lines and imposing sanctions that have severe consequences have greater proportional results, is it wiser to do that than it is to attempt to fight an embedded enemy?
+A nation’s leaders need calculate and weigh the costs and benefits of their war strategy before waging it.

 H. RIGHT SPIRIT